CumulusNetworks/docs/content/cumulus-netq-40/Manage-Deployment/Unistall NetQ/_index.md

   dpkg-query: no packages found matching netq-apps
   ```

-5. Delete the Virtual Machine according to the usual VMware or KVM practice.
+5. Delete the virtual machine according to the usual VMware or KVM practice.

   {{< tabs "TabID130" >}}